High Fiber Diet

 There is now some information in the medical literature on what type of diet may be harmful and what may help Crohn’s Disease.
 A reduction in red meat is likely helpful.
 So is reducing the fat in the diet, including vegetable oils.
 More importantly, people who had low fiber ingestion in the diet had a greater chance of getting CD.
 So, a gradual increase in the amount of fiber is likely helpful in hopefully preventing CD.
 This should always be done in conjunction with the physician.
 It should be done gradually and should include soluble fibers which fertilize the best colon bacteria.
 The good bacteria grow and push out the bad ones.
 These good bacteria provide short chain fatty acids, which can help heal the bowel wall.

 Fiber and Ulcerative Colitis

 We still do not have strong evidence in the medical literature on what is the best diet for UC.
 Eating plenty of soluble fiber, including prebiotic fibers will nourish the best colon bacteria.
 It is hoped that this will result in a decrease in the bad or Firmicutes bacteria.
 It is well-known that when the good bacteria proliferate that they produce lots of acid substances called short chain fatty acids (SCFA).
 The SCFAs actually nourish the cells of the colon wall, the very ones that become inflamed in UC.
-In addition, when the colon contents become acid, the smelly sulfide gases are not produced and the flatus becomes less noxious and may even have no smell at all.
+In addition, when the colon contents become acidic, the smelly sulfide gases are not produced and the flatus becomes less noxious and may even have no smell at all.
 This may have a beneficial effect on the inflammation.
-Prebiotics such as Prebiotin are the best type of soluble fiber.